 Create measures.
 The product must enable the user to create and save measures or calculations for use in analysis.
 These are also referred to as performance measures or key performance indicators.

 Create hierarchies.
-The product must allow the user to create dimensional hierarchies, such as by geography or product, to group and summarize data.
+The product must enable the user to create dimensional hierarchies, such as by geography or product, to group and summarize data.
 This establishes the drill-down paths.

 Save queries and analysis.
-The product should enable the BI user to save the data filters, selections and drill-down paths used in an analysis so they can be reused.
+The product should enable the BI user to save the data filters, selections and drill-down paths used in decision-making analysis so they can be reused.

 Overall BI features: The nice-to-haves

-These features often are the criteria that become the differentiators in selecting BI products:
+These features are often the differentiators when selecting BI software.

 Create and publish by business users.
-The product enables the user to save and share his or her analysis with other BI consumers.
+The product must enable the user to save and share his or her analysis with other BI consumers.

 Context-based filters.
-Filters will list only choices that have values given the current selection of facts and dimensions.
+Filters will list only the choices that have values that fit the current selection of facts and dimensions.